zdotfive/fb-robot/README.md

 10. In the Facebook console, hit +Add Product and pick Webhooks.
 The URL will be https://your-bot-name.herokuapp.com/webhook.  'your-bot-name' is replaced with the Heroku name that you choose.
 Select a Validation Token on the Facebook side and add it to the Heroku screen.
 8. 'Deploy for Free' in Heroku

 Thats it.
 If everything is good, you can open your Page in Messenger and the bot will respond to the 'home' prompt.
-The bot will only respond to the Page adminstrator and other people under the 'Roles' pages in Facebook.
+The bot will only respond to the Page adminstrator and other people under the 'Roles' page in Facebook.

 To get the bot open to the world you have to go through a review process.
 It took less than a week for my bot.